 Two concepts are taught during this presentation: one is for first responders, gathering information on the scene.
 The other presents a more formal investigative interview.

 Non-Fatal strangulation Investigation

-Non-Fatal Strangulation is one of the more heinous scenarios in domestic violence and sexual assault investigation.
+Non-Fatal Strangulation is one of the more heinous scenarios in domestic violence and sexual assault investigations.
 This module will focus on law enforcement and multi-disciplinary team response, from report writing to navigating the court system.

 Examining how we can improve investigation strategies through communication within the team ultimately improves outcomes for the victim.
-Your team will learn why this crime is so dangerous, from serious medical concerns to psychological issues.
+Your team will learn why this crime is so dangerous, from medical severity concerns to psychological issues.
 Suspect dynamics will be discussed, including an overview of why these offenders are some of the most dangerous human beings alive.
 Lastly, we’ll study how to document the physical and psychological evidence and discuss determining the predominant aggressor.

 Advanced intimate partner violence investigations: Strategies for successful interviewing, investigations & documentation

 This training module aims to provide patrol officers with current and up–to–date information on intimate partner violence that will lead to better identification, interviewing, and documentation of evidence.
 Strategies will focus on holding offenders accountable and providing victims with enhanced safety and support.

 report writing for sexual assault & intimate partner violence